 Pilot Youth Training Program

-Throughout much of its recent history, the remote Western Himalayan region of Ladakh remained largely unaffected by developments occurring beyond its geographical borders.
-This relative isolation, which lasted until the late 1970s, has enabled its rich artistic and architectural heritage to escape the same fate that befell the great majority of historical buildings in the rest of the Tibetan Buddhist world.
-Thus, Ladakh’s ancient monuments have survived to become irreplaceable and in some cases unique examples of this great artistic and building tradition.
+Throughout much of its recent history, the remote Western Himalayan region of Ladakh remained largely unaffected by developments occurring beyond its geographical confines.
+This relative isolation, which lasted until the late 1970s, has enabled its rich artistic and architectural heritage to escape the same fate that befell the great majority of historical monuments in the rest of the Tibetan Buddhist world.
+For this reason it is in Ladakh where we can still find rare, and in some cases unique examples of this great building tradition. with some structures dating back to the 11th century.

-The radical changes that have taken place in the past years have exposed the fragility of this heritage.
-The loss of traditional know-how, economic migration, rapid and uncoordinated development, climate change, and the recent surge of tourist activity in the region are increasingly becoming major threats to the ancient monasteries and historic villages which are among the most valuable cultural resources of the Ladakhi people.
+However, the rapid and radical transformation taking place in the region has exposed the fragility of this heritage.
+The loss of traditional know-how, economic migration, rapid and uncoordinated development, climate change, and the recent surge of tourist activity are increasingly becoming major threats to the ancient monasteries and historic villages which are among the most valuable cultural resources of the Ladakhi people.

-A group of college graduates and young monks and nuns from a dozen different villages thus participated in a series of workshops, excursions and field campaigns.
-Work has been initiated in the village of Wanla, which was chosen as the setting for the training program due to its important historical and religious monuments, as well as its conservation challenges.
-At Wanla, the program participants were able to carry out a documentation exercise, producing measured drawings for the historical site and the two adjacent villages.
-Photographs, sketches, and interviews of elderly community members supplement the information.
+The village of Wanla was chosen as the main setting for the training program due to its important historical and religious monuments, as well as its conservation challenges.
+At Wanla, the young trainees completed a series of theroretical and practical workshops dealing with the science and the social issues surrounding conservation work.
+They also went on excursions to visit historical monuments and traditional rural villages throughout the region.
+During field work, they documented and produced measures drawings for the entire village of Wanla, including its important late 13th century temple and the remains of the medieval fortifications.
+Photographs, sketches, and interviews of elderly community members supplemented the information.
 The group also successfully completed the rehabilitation of the historical ceremonial access to the temple in Wanla.

-Members of the core group passed on their newly acquired skills to the younger students and lead them in the task of documenting some historic and religious structures in their villages, sometimes working with 45 local boys and girls maintaining and repairing religious structures.
+Members of the core group of project participants went on to share their newly acquired skills with the younger village school students and led them in the task of mapping several historic and religious structures in Wanla.
+Eventually, some 45 local boys and girls became involved in maintaining and repairing their build heritage.

-The high level of motivation and commitment in the group and the willingness to translate this new awareness into concrete action is reflected by their work in Skurbuchan, where they implemented urgent and comprehensive restoration work on the temple with the active participation of the community during two summers.
-The group has also executed heritage awareness and monitoring campaigns in different villages in Ladakh.
+The high level of motivation and commitment achieved by the group, and the willingness to translate their gained awareness and competences into concrete action is reflected by their work at the village of Skurbuchan, where they implemented urgent and comprehensive restoration work on the temple with the active participation of the community over several years.
+They also executed awareness and monitoring campaigns in different villages in Ladakh.

 Voices from the group: